Skip to main content

 Recurrent endometrial cancer

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
-Treatment depends on the amount of cancer and where it is, as well as the kind of treatment was used the first time.
+Treatment depends on the amount of cancer and where it is, as well as the kind of treatment that was used the first time.

 For local recurrences, such as in the pelvis, surgery (sometimes followed with radiation therapy) is used.
 For women who have other medical conditions that make them unable to have surgery, radiation therapy alone or combined with hormone therapy tends to be used.